ibm-cloud-docs/vpc/backup_service_vpc_about.md

 * Prevent data loss - Protect your critical data by scheduling regular backups.
 Establish a data restoration plan to quickly restore your compromised volumes.
 Reduce technical and financial impacts from unplanned outages.

-* Protect against small-scale failures - Restore from a bootable snapshot if a host failure or malicious attack occurs.
+* Protect against small-scale failures - Restore boot volume from a bootable snapshot if a host failure or malicious attack occurs.

 * Improve compliance - You can prevent issues that are related to compliance and regulatory requirements by ensuring that backups are in place and data can be restored easily.